-MM ~ Your latest Album “It’s Time” features some of the most iconic musical theatre songs – what made you decide to do that now and not on previous albums and how did you decide which songs to record?
+Your latest album “It’s Time” features some of the most iconic musical theatre songs – what made you decide to do that now and not on previous albums and how did you decide which songs to record?

-LD ~ My first album was musical theatre too but not the classics.
+Louise Dearman ~ My first album was a musical theatre too but not the classics.
 We were always taught at college that if you were going to audition for, let’s say, Les Miserables, you could go in and sing Dreamed a Dream but you would sing one of the smaller songs.
 So I took a similar step with my first album.

 My second album was more contemporary with lots of different genres.

-LD ~ That has to be “Home” from “The Wiz”.
-It was my first ever professional cabaret at Madam JoJos years ago and it means so much.
-I also loved , Dreamed a Dream and I particularly loved the duet with Shayne Ward – Falling Slowly from Once.
+Louise Dearman ~ That has to be “Home” from “The Wiz”.
+It was my first ever professional cabaret at Madame JoJos years ago and it means so much.
+I also loved, Dreamed a Dream and I particularly loved the duet with Shayne Ward – Falling Slowly from Once.
 He was the perfect partner for this song, he has the most beautiful voice which is easy to listen to.

 Click here for Louise’s UK Tour Dates